Shield Icon 100% satisfaction guarantee

 This is why the wording lowers rumor fuel even before anyone sees the technical outcome.
 Better terminology does not magically prove the system is perfect.
 It does something more useful: it makes the gap between legitimate security checks and random panic bigger.
 When the story is legible, fewer people need to fill in blanks with the worst possible guess.

 That same legibility matters when Riot turns the screws on hardware cheats.
-The DMA hardware backlash showed how fast the conversation turns when the anti-cheat story sounds bigger than a normal ban wave.
+The backlash around DMA cheating hardware — the expensive external rigs Vanguard has been turning into scrap — showed how fast the conversation turns when the anti-cheat story sounds bigger than a normal ban wave.
 Players were already quoting the "$6K paperweight" line, and the whole debate shifted from "who got banned?" to "what hardware is even safe now?"
 That kind of language is why every update gets treated like a threat first and a policy second.
 The VAN restriction / ban appeal language only works if players can read it without needing a decoder ring.

 What should players actually do when ban-wave rumors start flying?